 What documents would be needed?

 The mortgage adviser and the lender will require many documents from you to prove your identity and to prove that the new Right to Buy mortgage is affordable.
 Here is an overview of the documents required:

 The credit report will be asked for straight away by the broker.
 The main 2 credit agencies are Experian and Equifax.
 You can go directly to them and sign up to obtain your credit report.
 There is a company called Check My File which shows data from both Experian and Equifax which is ideal as sometimes lenders don’t always report your credit activity to both agencies.

 Proof of Identity

 You will need to provide proof of identity; this will be your Passport or Driving License.
 Make sure that they are still valid and that the driving license is at your current address.

 The 3 months’ worth of bank statements will be used to review your account conduct and to get a clear understanding of your regular expenditure.
 With this information, you will be able to understand if the new mortgage is affordable.

 Proof of Income

-If you are employed, the lender will typically request your last 3 months’ worth of payslips and latest P60.
-If you are self-employed, you will be required to provide at least your latest tax calculations and tax overview or your accounts.
+If you are employed, the lender will typically request your last 3 months’ worth of payslips and the latest P60.
+If you are self-employed, you will be required to provide at least your latest tax calculations and tax overview of your accounts.